awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-update-security-groups.md

 |  Destination  |  Port Range  |  Comment  |
 | *instance security group* | *instance listener* | Allow outbound traffic to instances on the instance listener port |
 | *instance security group* | *health check* | Allow outbound traffic to instances on the health check port |

-We also recommend that you allow inbound ICMP traffic to support Path MTU Discovery\.
-For more information, see [Path MTU discovery](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/network_mtu.html#path_mtu_discovery) in the *Amazon EC2 User Guide for Linux Instances*\.

 ## Update the associated security groups<a name="update-group"></a>